rasikasrimal/QuizApp/README.md

 ## Upcoming Features

-The development team is actively working on implementing exciting new features to enhance the Quiz App:
+I'm actively working on implementing exciting new features to enhance the Quiz App:

 1. **Login/Sign Up:** Users will be able to create accounts and log in to access personalized features and track their quiz history.